Prepare Win32 app content for upload

 Convert the Win32 app content

 Use the Microsoft Win32 Content Prep Tool to pre-process Windows classic (Win32) apps.
 The tool converts application installation files into the .intunewin format.
 The tool also detects some of the attributes that Intune requires to determine the application installation state.
-After you use this tool on the app installer folder, you'll be able to create a Win32 app in the Intune console.
+After you use this tool on the app installer folder, you'll be able to create a Win32 app in the Microsoft Intune admin center.

 The Microsoft Win32 Content Prep Tool zips all files and subfolders when it creates the .intunewin file.
 Be sure to keep the Microsoft Win32 Content Prep Tool separate from the installer files and folders, so that you don't include the tool or other unnecessary files and folders in your .intunewin file.